kube-rs/website/docs/controllers/application.md

 }
 ```

-This creates a [Client], a Pod [Api] object (for all namespaces), and a [Controller] for the subset of pods defined by the [ListParams].
+This creates a [Client], a Pod [Api] object (for all namespaces), and a [Controller] for the full list of pods defined by a default [ListParams].

-We are not using [[relations]] here, so we merely tell the controller to call reconcile when our owned subset of pods changes.
+We are not using [[relations]] here, so we merely tell the controller to call reconcile when a pod changes.

 ### Creating the reconciler